Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 # The complete list of games compatible with the Game Boy Printer

 Most of these games are compatible with https://github.com/mofosyne/arduino-gameboy-printer-emulator.
 See "Game Boy Printer Emulator - Games Support.xlsx" to check the compatibilty list and various hints to print from most of the games, obscure japanese ones included.
+This list was never published online before june 2021.

 - *1942 (never released in Japan)*
 - *Alice in Wonderland (never released in Japan)*